Grabsky/configuration/README.md

             //   (1) syntax errors - no field values are overridden, ensuring your application does not break
             //   (2) reflection access errors - very unlikely to happen unless something modifies your field
-            //       declarations (name, type etc.) at the runtime; ex. javassist } catch (final ConfigurationLoadException | IOException exc) {
+            //       declarations (name, type etc.) at the runtime; ex. javassist } catch (final ConfigurationException | IOException exc) {
             exc.printStackTrace();
-            // you probably want to shutdown the application when loading of initial configuration failed;
+            // you probably want to shutdown the application when loading of initial configuration fails;
             // might be safe to ignore once "something" is already loaded this.shutdown((exc.getCause() instanceof JsonParseException) ? "human error" : "computer error");
         }